urish/firebase-server/README.md

 Don't forget to point the host `localhost.firebaseio.test` to your local IP address (in `/etc/hosts` or similar).

 For more information, read the [blog post in the offical Firebase blog](https://www.firebase.com/blog/2015-04-24-end-to-end-testing-firebase-server.html).

+### Command Line Interface

+This package installs a CLI script called `firebase-server`.
+The following command will start a firebase server on port 5555:

+	node_modules/.bin/firebase-server -p 5555

+For more information, run:

+	node_modules/.bin/firebase-server -h

 ### FirebaseServer methods